I. Introduction to the existing anti-discrimination ordinances in Hong Kong

 • The job is one of two to be held by a married couple.
 For example, where a married couple is employed as foster parents at a children’s home.

 2. Further to question 1, do employers have to prove the existence of genuine occupational qualification (GOQ) as an exception for sex discrimination if they are being sued or if complaints have been made against them?
-What would happen if only part of the duties of a job involve gender/sex as a GOQ?
+What would happen if only part of the duties of a job involves gender/sex as a GOQ?

 GOQ is not an automatic exception for sex discrimination.
 In each case it will be necessary for the employer, who claims GOQ as an exception or defence, to show that GOQ applies to the particular job in question.
 (For details of the grounds for proving GOQ, please go back to question 1.)